josejdiaz-1970/weather-dashboard-josediaz/docs/week11reflections.md

 Section 7:

-Not really sure, it depends on the issue I am stuck in.
+Not really sure, it depends on the issue I am stuck in. usually I get stuck when I jump the gun on coding before planning and I panic.
+Probably office hours will help me "get off the ledge".

-Section 8: